 The government intends to recruit a new CIO who will lead the Office of Digital Government.

-The WA government said that the shift from the OGCIO to the Office of Digital Government and its move to DPC would give the office a more focused role and a specific whole-of-government mandate in a number of specific, including cyber security.
+The WA government said that the shift from the OGCIO to the Office of Digital Government and its move to DPC would give the office a more focused role and a whole-of-government mandate in a number of specific areas, including cyber security.

 “Creating this office within DPC ensures that digital capabilities are embedded within the McGowan government's public sector renewal program, and are better co-ordinated and implemented,” innovation and ICT minister Dave Kelly said in a statement.

 The minister said that cyber security had been neglected by the previous state government.

 “As the business of modern government becomes increasingly driven by technology and data, government must be prepared for the growing threat of cyberattacks,” Kelly said.

 The WA government said that it would earmark $7.4 million to fund the new office, which would include more than $500,000 for a cyber security team that would focus on whole-of-government initiatives.

 The government said it was launching a Cyber Security Reference Group, which would bring together nine public sector agencies to promote information security.
 The government is also partnering with Edith Cowan University to strengthen security.